Resume example

 Soft skills: Trend awareness, brand voice development, community management, crisis communication, cross-functional collaboration (product, PR, design), copywriting, visual storytelling

-- No metrics: Social media is one of the most measurable marketing disciplines.
-A resume without numbers reads as a junior-level application regardless of tenure.
+No metrics.
+Social media is one of the most measurable marketing disciplines.
+A resume without numbers - follower growth, engagement rates, ROAS, impressions - reads as a junior-level application regardless of your actual tenure and experience.

-- Listing personal social media as experience: Your personal Instagram following is not professional experience.
-Only include it if you’ve genuinely built a content creator brand with sponsorship revenue.
+Listing personal social media as experience.
+Your personal Instagram following is not professional experience.
+Only include it if you’ve genuinely built a content creator brand with sponsorship revenue or a following above 50K in a relevant niche.

 Frequently asked questions